New VA Rules: Good News and Bad

 - A homestead owned by the Veteran is not included in the net worth calculation.
 However, there is a two-acre limit imposed on the homestead.
 If the claimant’s homestead is over two acres, then other rules apply and the value of the property in excess of two acres may be included in the net worth calculation.

 - The value of “personal effects suitable to and consistent with a reasonable mode of life” is not included in the asset calculation.
 This would include personal transportation vehicles and most household goods.

-- The annual income of the claimant and certain dependents is included in the calculation of net worth.
+- The annual income of the claimant and certain dependents are included in the calculation of net worth.
 However, reasonable and predictable unreimbursed medical expenses can be deducted from income.